Julian/cardboard/docs/rules/spells_abilities_and_effects.rst

             The activation cost of an ability that reads "|2|, |T|: You gain 1 life" is two mana of any type plus tapping the permanent that has the ability.

     b.
 Some text after the colon of an activated ability states instructions that must be followed while activating that ability.
 Such text may state which players can activate that ability, may restrict when a player can activate the ability, or may define some aspect of the activation cost.
 This text is not part of the ability's effect.
 It functions at all times.
 If an activated ability has any activation instructions, they appear last, after the ability's effect.
     c.
 An activated ability is the only kind of ability that can be activated.
-If an object or rule :ref:ers to activating an ability without specifying what kind, it must be referring to an activated ability.
+If an object or rule refers to activating an ability without specifying what kind, it must be referring to an activated ability.
     d.
-Previously, the action of using an activated ability was :ref:erred to on cards as "playing" that ability.
+Previously, the action of using an activated ability was referred to on cards as "playing" that ability.
 Cards that were printed with that text have received errata in the Oracle card reference so they now refer to "activating" that ability.

 602.2
 -----